imcitius/checker/README.md

 If there is no `alerts` block, all alerts will be sent only to the log.

-Parameter `severity: critical` may be set in each check's description, to explicitly send alerts to Critical alerts channel.
+Parameter `severity: critical` may be set in each check, to explicitly send alerts to Critical alerts channel.

 ### Manage alerts